Ferris-Labs/site-draft/content/en/docs/User Guide/git_integration.md

 ![](/images/list_packages_dev.png)

 *Note that a public key can be regenerated at any moment if in doubt that someone has access to it.
-If a new key gets generated, it needs to get added to GitHub again and synced on the platform afterwards.*
+If a new key gets generated, it needs to get added to GitHub again and synced on the platform afterwards.
+If the step of adding the key is missed, the synchronisation will fail.
+Keys can also be deleted directly on GitHub if the platform access shouldn't be granted anymore.*